ATTENTION

 Where can I ski?

-Discover skiing options in Nova Scotia, by visiting our Trails and Conditions page.
+Discover skiing options in Nova Scotia, by visiting our Snow Report page.
 Learn more about the different types of trails available, view Trail Classifications and Definitions and understand responsible skiing practices by learning the Cross-Country Responsibility Code.
 For examples of where skis can take the whole family, click this article, How to Ski Without a Track.

 Ski Guides